-While we’ve been focused on drug pricing in Washington, D.C. and climate change on the global stage, several states held elections on Tuesday.
-BIO’s VP of State Government Affairs Patrick Plues told us what happened and what it means for biotechnology.
+While we’ve been focused on drug pricing in Washington, D.C. and climate change on the global stage, several states held elections on Tuesday, November 2.
+Biotechnology Innovation Organization (BIO) VP of State Government Affairs Patrick Plues told Bio.News what happened and what it means for biotechnology.

 In Virginia’s closely watched election, Republicans flipped the Governor’s mansion and the House of Delegates.